anushkundu/Animal-Image-Classification/README.md

 The models were assessed based on multiple performance metrics, including accuracy, precision, recall, and confusion matrix.
 By exploring these dimensions, the goal was to establish a model that not only delivered high classification accuracy but also balanced the trade-offs between performance and resource utilization.

 # Key Task:

+•	Custom CNN model.

-i.
-Developed a custom CNN model. ii.
-Pre-Trained Model:
+•	Pre-Trained Model:

       1. VGG19

       2. ResNet50

       3. MobileNetV2

       4. InceptionV3

-iii.
-Cross Validation
+•	Cross Validation

-iv.
-Evaluation Metrics
+•	Evaluation Metrics